-The forecast for the week of August 17th begins with a prediction for Sunday of clouds in the morning giving way to sunny skies.
-Monday to Thursday show sunny skies with increasing humidity and temperatures in the mid-70′s.
-Thunderstorms may roll in Thursday afternoon and carry over to Friday.
-Some showers may be present on Saturday but sunny skies will predominate.
+The week of September 28th begins with a beautiful day on Sunday with sunny skies and temperatures in the mid 70′s.
+On Monday the forecast is for more of the same with some clouds and sun.
+Tuesday’s weather calls for sun through the morning and early afternoon with a passing shower in spots later in the day.
+Wednesday will be mostly cloudy with slightly lower temperatures.
+Thursday and Friday will be partly sunny and pleasant with highs in the high 60′s.
+The lows at night will dip into the low 50′s and may be lower depending on your location and elevation.
+Fall has arrived and the leaves are changing rapidly.
+Some wind and rain may bring them down before they hit peak color change.
+Get out while you can to enjoy the beautiful weather and colorful leaves.
 Remember, the weather forecast is only a prediction and always contains percentages.
 Be prepared and have a plan for the most likely and least likely forecast!
 Are you prepared to stay out overnight on a trail?
 Conditions in the morning can change drastically by afternoon.
 Conditions at the trailhead do not always reflect the conditions on the peaks!
 Variable trail and weather conditions are a hallmark of these mountains.
 BE CAREFUL AND BE PREPARED!

-The forecast for the week of August 10th begins with a prediction of sunny skies with a few clouds for both Sunday and Monday.
-No rain is in the forecast and temperatures will be in the low 80′s.
-Thunderstorms are forecast to roll into the region on Tuesday afternoon and stay around through Wednesday with temperatures only in the low 70′s.
-The sun returns for the rest of the week with only a slight possibility of rain on Saturday afternoon.
-Temperatures will rise from the high 60′s on Thursday to the mid 70′s on Saturday.
+The week of September 21st begins with possible showers in the afternoon on Sunday.
+Sunday ‘s high will be in the low 70′s but the temperature will drop to the high 50′s on Monday.
+The rest of the week will be sunny or partly sunny with temperatures increasing to the low 70′s on Friday and Saturday.
+The lows at night will dip into the low 40′s on Monday but will climb and may be lower depending on your location and elevation.
+It seems that fall is in the air which is appropriate since autumn begins on Monday!
 Remember, the weather forecast is only a prediction and always contains percentages.
 Be prepared and have a plan for the most likely and least likely forecast!
 Are you prepared to stay out overnight on a trail?
 Conditions in the morning can change drastically by afternoon.
 Conditions at the trailhead do not always reflect the conditions on the peaks!
 Variable trail and weather conditions are a hallmark of these mountains.
 BE CAREFUL AND BE PREPARED!